micmejia/bible-dump/NKJV/Job/Job 9.md

 "Now my days are swifter than a runner; They flee away, they see no good.

 ###### 26
-They pass by like [^g]swift ships, Like an eagle swooping on its prey.
+They pass by like swift ships, Like an eagle swooping on its prey.

 ###### 27
 If I say, 'I will forget my complaint, I will put off my sad face and wear a smile,'